EmilioPeJu/panda-yocto-proposal/README.md

 - [x] Req 9: Keep `/boot/authorized_keys`.
 - [x] Req 10: Support Zeroconf networking.
 - [x] Req 11: Keep `/qspi` for MAC address and SSH host keys.
-  - it was renamed to `/persistent` to make it general for all targets.
 - [x] Req 12: Keep LED daemon.
 - [x] Req 13: Multiple FPGA flavors can be available.
-The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter FPGA\_FIRMWARE, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that doesn't work, it will default to the no-fmc flavor.
+The FPGA loader will first check if there is only a flavor (in which case load it unconditionally), else will look for overrides in the boot.txt parameter APP, if that doesn't exist or it is set to auto, it will auto detect using I2C, if that doesn't work, it will default to the no-fmc flavor.
 - [x] Req 14: Webadmin should be present and use ipk instead